pentagridsec/check-transparency-logs/README.rst

 Internal check
 ----------------

 * Identify where your local certs are stored.
-If you are using dehydrated, look into your config file, for example ''/etc/dehydrated/config''.
-  There check the setting ''CERTDIR'' and ''BASEDIR''.
-If there is nothing specific, certificates may be stored locally in ''/etc/dehydrated/certs''.
+If you are using dehydrated, look into your config file, for example ``/etc/dehydrated/config``.
+There check the setting ``CERTDIR`` and ``BASEDIR``.
+If there is nothing specific, certificates may be stored locally in ``/etc/dehydrated/certs``.

 * The check script will be run under a separate user ID.
-The user ''nobody'' does not work here, because we need to store runtime files and these should not be written by other users.
+The user ``nobody`` does not work here, because we need to store runtime files and these should not be written by other users.
 Hence, we are creating a new user:

 ::